Here some information useful for people coming from the Windows world to Linux or MacOsX

 close the connection

-and then, without any warning, of course, all the work you thought that was
+and then, without any warning, of course, all the work you thought

 committed is lost, since you have no database anymore